ucsb-cs48/w19/_lab/lab00.md

 ## Step 5: Some coding

+We are going to do a limited amount of coding in both C++ and Java.
+If you've never used Java before, don't worry: the Java coding we'll be doing is straightforward, and does not require Java background&mdash;your C++ background from CS32 will be sufficient.

 1. Login to your CSIL account, and create a <tt>~/{{site.course | downcase }}</tt> subdirectory.

-2. Next, we are all going to make sure we have the basic Hello World skills down in Java, Python and C++;
-   not only to make sure we know what we are doing, but to make sure our CSIL accounts are working properly.
+2. Next, we are all going to make sure we have the basic Hello World skills down in C++, Java, and Python. not only to make sure we know what we are doing, but to make sure our CSIL accounts are working properly.
 This will walk you through "Hello, World" in all three languages.